File references

 Implementation and maintenance of the file reference database may be fully automated by using the file reference database map file.

-To implement it, start by setting up the following two tables:
+To start, set up the following two tables:

 The file reference table can be represented by the following type: